clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-server/bare-metal-install-server.rst

 #.
 Reboot the target system.

 #.
-This action launches the |CL| installer boot menu, shown in figure 1.
+This action launches the |CL| installer boot menu, shown in Figure 1.

    .. figure:: figures/bare-metal-install-server-01.png
       :scale: 100%